Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you have evidence that your cat’s been gnawing at your pineapple leaf, keep an eye on them.
 Since neither the pineapple nor the leaves are toxic to cats, you don’t need to rush to the vet.
 If you notice your cat is experiencing extreme gastrointestinal upset and is vomiting or has diarrhea, you may wish to call your vet to see what they suggest.

-If you notice any symptoms of an allergic reaction, take your cat to the vet right away.
+If you notice any signs of an allergic reaction, such as skin or digestive problems, take your cat to the vet right away.

 Why Is My Cat Interested in Pineapple Leaves, Anyway?